kazurayam/Katalon-IDEA-Combination/README.md

 **Did I enjoy that? --- No, I didn't.
 It was damn hard.**

-Katalon Studio GUI has a lot of problems for developing & unit-testing custom Groovy classes in the `Keywords` folder.
-I'm not going to go into detail about what's wrong with Katalon Studio here.
-I definitely wanted to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) for this job.
+Katalon Studio GUI has problems for developing & unit-testing custom Groovy classes in the `Keywords` folder.
+I just wanted to use [IntelliJ IDEA](https://www.jetbrains.com/idea/), my favorite IDE, for this job.

 **But, how can I combine Katalon Studio and IntelliJ IDEA?**